Itema-as/dawn-marketplace-server/README.md

 App_.

-The server is built using Maven so it is sufficient to execute `mvn clean package` from the project root.
+The server is built using Maven so it is sufficient to execute `mvn clean install` from the project root.

+If you want to build the client for integration with an Eclipse RCP application you must specify to use the __client__ profile, `mvn -Pclient clean install`.